 Forest and Mountain Ecosystems.
-Forest cover has decreased by almost 30 percent, with 11,000 hectares of forest lost to deforestation and forest degradation annually, between 1990 and 2010.
-Primary forests around Lospalos and in the Lake Iralalaru basin have been extensively converted into grassland, cropland and secondary forest vegetation.
-The number of species by life-form includes the following: 212 tree species, 84 shrub species, 194 herbaceous species, and 104 vine, 47 fern and 11 epiphyte (non-ferns) species with 67 species still unclassified.
-Of the 32 bird species listed, three were identified to be endangered, one is critically endangered while one species is vulnerable.
+Between 2003 and 2012, there has been a significant reduction in Timor-Leste's forest cover.
+Approx. 184,000 ha of forest, i.e. 17.5% of the forest area of 2003, had been lost in that 9-year period.
+This translates into an average annual deforestation rate of 1.94% (Democratic Republic of Timor-Leste, 2013b).
+Forest cover in Timor-Leste had decreased by almost 30 percent over the period of 1972 to 1999, based on analysis of satellite images (Sandlund et al. 2001).
+Primary forests around Los Palos and in the Lake Iralalaru basin have been extensively converted into grassland, cropland and secondary forest vegetation.
+Number of species by life-form was 212 tree species, 84 shrub species, 194 herbaceous species, and 104 vine, 47 fern and 11 epiphyte (non-ferns) species with 67 species still unclassified.
+At least 262 bird species are known from Timor; 169 are considered resident, 76 regular migrants and 17 vagrants (Trainor et al. 2007).
+Three bird species were identified to be endangered, one critically endangered and one vulnerable.

 Agricultural Ecosystem.
-Most of Timor-Leste's population depend on subsistence agriculture, on which the domestic economy is based.
+Three-fourths of Timor-Leste's population depend on subsistence agriculture, on which the domestic economy is based.
 A total of 600,000 hectares or 40 percent of the country's total area is suited for cropping and livestock, but only 30 percent is cultivated.
-Plains especially along Lospalos are mainly used for grazing.
+Plains especially along Los Palos are mainly used for grazing.
 There is very little agro-processing or agricultural diversification and there is fear of genetic erosion of agricultural crops.
 The main cereal crops are rice and maize, and the major cash crop is coffee.
 The country has yet to expand its export base in the agriculture sector.

 Wetland and Freshwater Ecosystems.
 The country has 29 main river systems but very few of these flow year round.
 These river systems contain certain catchment areas, which are potential watersheds.
 Water resources are underutilized because most of the irrigation and reservoir systems are not functional.
-The more significant wetlands are

-Lake Iralalaru and Lake Modo Mahut.
+The more significant wetlands are Lake Iralalaru and Lake Modo Mahut.
 There are 24 identified key wetland sites, which harbor threatened and near-threatened birds.

 Coastal and Marine Ecosystems.
-Timor-Leste is part of the Coral Triangle, and is home to abundant and diverse marine species.
+Timor-Leste is part of the Coral Triangle, and is home to a vast and diverse marine species.
 Many of these species however, have been identified as endangered, and a number of turtle species are at high risk of extinction.
-The total mangrove area has been reduced from 9,000 hectares in 1940 to only 1,802 hectares in 2008, equating to a 80 percent loss, mainly due to trees harvested for timber and fuelwood, and the establishment of brackish water shrimp and/or fish ponds.
-Salt is also being extracted from mangrove fringes.
+The total mangrove area has been reduced from 9,000 hectares in 1940 to just 1,802 hectares in 2008, equating to a 40 percent loss, mainly due to trees harvested for timber and fuel wood, and the establishment of brackish water shrimp and/or fish ponds.
+Salt extraction is done in mangrove fringes.
 Timor-Leste has abundant fish stocks, yet almost all fishing is subsistence or semi-subsistence.
 Fringing coral reefs form an almost continuous strip along the coastal waters, west of Timor-Leste.

 Protected Area Ecosystem.
-Protected areas are integral to addressing the fundamental priorities for sustainable management of the environment, natural resources and biological diversity.
+Protected areas are integral to the Strategy to address fundamental priorities for sustainable management of the environment, natural resources and biological diversity.
 The development of policy and legislation specific to protected areas is in process.
 Timor-Leste's Regulation No. 2000/19 establishes and designates protected areas encompassing large areas of forests, and notes additional objectives of conservation of biodiversity and protection of the biological resources, specifically granting full protection of mangrove forests from cutting, removal or other damages.